What we didCoaching, guiding digital transformation, DevOps

 Roy: “Every morning, we have a daily Scrum stand-up call.
 Thirty minutes in which we discuss the current status.
 That way, we ensure we are all up-to-date.
 Based on this, sub conversations and ad hoc calls will occur to chat about specific problem areas in detail.
 Sometimes we spend the whole day on the phone and share our screen for pair programming with a colleague on a specific subject”.

-Are you keen to explore remote working and discover what doors can be opened for your company’s future success?
+Are you keen to explore and discover what doors can be opened for your company’s future success?
 We are more than happy to share our experience with you.
-Contact us for more information. www.xpirit.com/contact.
+Leave us a message or contact Max by +31 6 13468002.

 Geert van der Cruijsen

 Digital Kickstarter, Enabler for companies to embrace DevOps, Cloud & improve their engineering culture

 Michiel van Oudheusden